Uncovering Bristol's connection to transatlantic chattel slavery

 Why We’re Doing It: Our Commitment to Racial Justice and Contested Heritage

 This trail is part of the Diocese of Bristol’s ongoing commitment to racial justice and our work in examining contested heritage within our diocese.
 As a Diocese, we recognise the importance of acknowledging difficult and dark aspects of our history, including the ways in which the church and city were complicit in the transatlantic chattel slavery.
-This walking tour serves as a tool for reflection and education, supporting our wider Racial Justice Strategy which focuses on reconciliation, healing, and transformation.
+This walking tour serves as a tool for reflection and education, supporting our wider Racial Justice Strategy which focuses on reconciliation, repentance, and transformation.

 Bristol’s Role in Transatlantic Chattel Slavery